Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Checkpointing your training allows you to resume a training process in case it was interrupted, fine-tune a model or use a pre-trained model for inference without having to retrain the model.

+Lightning also takes care of any accelerators including ddp, where multiple processes are used.
+In this scenario, we only save on the main process.

 *****************
 Checkpoint saving
 *****************